-To ensure long term sustainability and ensure that PPSA positions itself as a world class property marketing platform, the company has elected to reinvest most of the cash that it generates through operations, back into its core systems and processes.
-Due to this, the cash flows used in the calculation of the company's goodwill has significantly reduced when compared to previous periods and as such management evaluated goodwill for impairment not just at year end but also at 31 December 2021 where the recoverable amount of the cash generating unit was calculate to be R86 001 190 for the 50.01% of the shares held in the company.
-This resulted in the impairment of goodwill of R41 855 152 million.
-At 30 June 2022 the recoverable amount of the cash generating unit was calculated to be R100 936 618 (2021: R144 269 985) for the 50.01% of the shares held by the Group.
-At the calculated value, goodwill to the value of R53 756 863 (2021: R95 357 232) does not need to be further impaired at year end.
+In the previous financial year PPSA elected to reinvest most of the cash that it generates through operations back into its core systems and processes to ensure long term sustainability and to ensure the they position themselves as a world class property marketing platform.
+Due to this, the cash flows used in the calculation of the company's goodwill has significantly reduced when compared to previous periods and as such management evaluated goodwill for impairment.
+The recoverable amount of the cash generating unit was calculated to be R86 001 190 for the 50.01% of the shares held in the company by using an average growth rate of 5.5% and a terminal growth rate of 4.5% and a pre-tax discount rate of 24.19% with a resulting impairment of goodwill of R41 855 152 million.
+The Group disposed of its interest in Private Property at 18 November 2022.